McKibbin secures first DP World Tour title win

 Northern Ireland's Tom McKibbin has won his first DP World Tour title with a two-shot victory at the European Open in Hamburg.

-The 20-year-old carded a three-under-par 70 to finish nine-under and beat home hopes Maximilian Kieffer and Marcel Siem, with France's Julien Guerrier also finishing on seven under.
+The 20-year-old carded a three-under-par 70 to finish nine under and beat home hopes Maximilian Kieffer and Marcel Siem, with France's Julien Guerrier also finishing on seven under.

-McKibbin started the day in a six-way tie for the lead, but seized the initiative in the final round with birdies at the fourth, seventh and ninth holes.
+McKibbin started the day in a six-way tie for the lead but seized the initiative in the final round with birdies at the fourth, seventh and ninth holes.

 A wayward drive at the par-five 11th spelled a bogey and he dropped another shot at the par-four 13th.

-He got lucky at the par-five 15th when his second narrowly avoided the water, allowing him to get up-and-down for a birdie.
+He got lucky at the par-five 15th when his second narrowly avoided the water, allowing him to get up and down for a birdie.

 The Holywood man closed out the win in style with a birdie at the par-five 18th.

+"I guess I have learnt a lot from failures and missing cuts by a shot and just missing things ever so slightly.
+So to take all of those things that I have learnt and to put them into play tonight was really nice.

+"It will probably not sink in until tomorrow.
+To have my dad here, he comes most weeks, is pretty special.
+To win in front of him is pretty amazing."

-Tour rookie McKibbin started the week ranked 335th in the world and his previous best finish on the DP World Tour was a tie for 10th.
+Tour rookie McKibbin started the week ranked 335th in the world, his previous best finish on the DP World Tour being a tie for 10th.

 He graduated from the Challenge Tour in November and had shown signs of form last week with a top-25 finish at the KLM Open in the Netherlands, ending a run of three missed cuts.